alexwillman/Project1-GNS3-Mid-Size-Company-Network/05-EtherChannel-and-Spanning-Tree.md

 # EtherChannel and Spanning Tree Configuration

 This section covers the EtherChannel and Spanning Tree configuration for all five switches.
-EtherChannel bundles multiple physical links into one logical link to provide increased bandwidth.
+EtherChannel is the bundling of multiple physical links into one logical link to provide increased bandwidth.
 Spanning Tree Protocol (STP) prevents layer 2 loops in the network by blocking paths on redundant links.
 Since this network has multiple links to each switch, we will need to implement STP.
 We will also be configuring PortFast and BPDU guard.

 EtherChannel must be configured before STP so that STP can make the correct forwarding decisions based on the port-channel interfaces instead of the individual ports.

 ## EtherChannel Bundles List

 All six EtherChannel bundles use LACP (Link Aggregation Control Protocol).
 LACP is the protocol that negotiates the bundle between two switches.
 One side of the link is active and the other is passive.
-Active initiates the negotiation and passive responds to it so at least one side must be active for the bundle to form.
+Active initiates the negotiation and passive responds to it, so at least one side must be active for the bundle to form.

 | Bundle | Device A | Interfaces | Device B | Interfaces | Purpose |
 |--------|----------|------------|----------|------------|---------|